LuXuryPro/LuXuryPro.github.io/_posts/2017-05-11-Redmi-Note-4-MTK-Bootloader-Unlocking-Linux.md

 try unlocking it using tools presented here.

 # Disclaimer
-> I don't take any responsibility for bricked or broken devices.
+> 1. I don't take any responsibility for bricked or broken devices.
-> You are performing all steps at your own risk.
+> 2. You are performing all steps at your own risk.
+> 3. Your warranty in most cases will be void.

 # General informations
 Probably many of you knows that